 The Specialty Chemicals Segment's operating income for the year increased 37 percent to \$2,722,000 on sales of \$32,749,000 compared to operating income of \$1,990,000 on sales of \$35,392,000 in 2008.
 Operating income for the fourth quarter of 2009 increased 230 percent to \$783,000 on sales of \$8,571,000 compared to operating income of \$237,000 on sales of \$8,449,000 for the fourth quarter of 2008.
-During 2008, the Segment experienced rising raw material and energy costs throughout the year and while management increased prices in an effort to offset the cost increases, the increases were not sufficient to prevent the cost increase from impacting profitability.
+During 2008, the Segment experienced rising raw material and energy costs throughout the year and while management increased prices in an effort to offset the cost increases were not sufficient to prevent the cost increase from impacting profitability.
 During 2009, the increases in raw material and energy costs abated and in some cases actually declined, forcing Management to lower selling prices, which caused the sales decline for the year.
-However, price levels remained at levels allowing the Segment to maintain a higher level of profitability in 2009 compared to 2008.
-The Segment experienced strong sales volumes in the majority of its markets throughout the fourth quarter of 2009, which contributed to the increases in sales and profits achieved in the fourth quarter compared to the same period last year.
+However, price levels remained at levels allowing the Segment to profitability in 2009 compared to 2008.
+The Segment experienced strong sales volumes in the majority of its markets throughout the fourth quarter of 2009, which contributed to the increases in sales and profits achieved in the fourth quarter of 2009, which contributed to the increases in sales and profits achieved in the fourth quarter of 2009, which contributed to the increases in sales and profits achieved in the fourth quarter compared to the same period last year.